 Activities Aboard Santa Cruz II

 Santa Cruz II guests are accompanied by exceptionally knowledgeable guides plus an expedition leader in charge of making the most of each day’s outings.
 An onboard photographer supports guests in learning to capture the best photographic memories.
 Small activity groups ensure the most enriching, educational experience and individual attention, with an average of 11 guests per guide.
 Activities can be tailored to each guest’s personal interests and range from daily land expeditions to a host of aquatic activities, including ocean kayaking, panga coastal exploration, swimming, snorkeling and glass-bottom boat expeditions—all of the options permitted by the Galápagos National Park.
 Snorkeling and kayak gear is provided; wetsuits are available for rental.

 Cabins & Deck Plan Aboard Santa Cruz II

 Santa Cruz II cabins are designed with the goal of a good night’s sleep.
 No cabins are located at sea level or near engines or generators.
 She sleeps 90 guests in 50 contemporary-designed cabins across three decks.
 Guests can choose from luxuriously appointed single, double and triple cabins, or opt for one of the three even more exclusive Darwin Suites, an exceptional standard of accommodation on the Panorama Deck, with elevated service and carefully refined extras such as a take-home Galápagos coffee table book, complimentary drinks and VIP lounge access at the Galápagos Islands airport.
-90 percent of all cabins include convertible beds, and 36 of the 50 cabins can be interconnected.
+A commanding 90% of all cabins include convertible beds, and 36 of the 50 cabins can be interconnected.